Jitendra2584/order-exchange-execution/README.md

+## One Request one connection
+As per the requirements, each 'create order' request needs its own dedicated socket connection (one connection per request).
+I was initially confused about this, so I implemented it as i can understand.

 # Order Execution Engine

 A high-performance order execution engine for cryptocurrency trading with intelligent DEX routing, real-time WebSocket updates, and concurrent order processing.